 For two decades Marc made donations to Safe Passage in honor of Sabina’s birthday.

 Founded in 1979, the non-profit has pursued its mission in two ways:

 (1) Safe Passage helps survivors of domestic violence through offering an emergency shelter, legal services, counseling, children’s services, and support groups.
-The shelter provides a safe new setting and time for survivors to find resources through the agency’s support and services.
-There and at the main office, employees and volunteers are dedicated to helping survivors access their own power and resourcefulness.
+The shelter provides a safe setting and time for survivors to find resources through the agency’s support and services.
+There and at the main office, dedicated employees and volunteers help survivors access their own power and resourcefulness.
 The agency welcomes both survivors and their loved ones on journeys “to safety, hope and healing.”

 (2) Safe Passage also works to prevent domestic, sexual, and interpersonal violence.